sellerlabs/welcome/README.md

 ## Developer Onboarding:
 - [ ] Check your email.
 You should have an invite to Enterprise LastPass.
 It will be for yourname@sellerlabs.com.
 If you don't have it yet, ping @brian.
 Follow the setup instructions for [Passwords and Security](https://github.com/sellerlabs/lounge/blob/master/passwords.md).

-- [ ] Provide ops with your username for GitHub so they can add you to our teams.
-[Create a free account](https://github.com/join) if you don't have a GitHub account already.

 - [ ] You'll be given an AWS account.
 You should be in the developers group.
 It is recommended you enable [MFA (multi-factor authentication)](https://github.com/sellerlabs/lounge/blob/master/mfa.md).